 I have allowed my experiences to guide me in a desire to meet people where they are and help them thrive.
 I took an innate sense inside me, something in my core, and developed it through education, training, experience and continuous learning.
 I truly believe this work is why I’m here.

 My role as a therapist is influenced by my role as a wife and a mom to two children.
 The joy, vulnerability and depth of care for others in my personal life has only increased my ability to bring those characteristics into my work as a therapist.

 I got here through my own experiences of being heard and seen and validated in my story.
 Each story is unique, and I get to sit with you and hear your unique story.
 Even if you don’t have words to put to your story, that is okay.
 What you bring is enough.
 You are enough.

 To help you understand how I work, here is some background: I received my M.A. in Counselling Psychology in 2009 and am a Certified Canadian Counsellor through the Canadian Counselling & Psychotherapy Association (CCPA).
-I have received further training in Emotion-Focused Therapy (EFT), Internal Family Systems (IFS), Ego State Therapy, Mindful self-compassion and EMDR (Eye Movement Desensitization and Reprocessing), a technique that allows you to process traumatic memories that continue to impact your daily life, to put the past behind and live healthier in the present.
+I have received further training in Emotion-Focused Therapy (EFT), Internal Family Systems (IFS), Ego State Therapy, and Mindful self-compassion.
+I am also a Certified EMDR therapist (Eye Movement Desensitization and Reprocessing), a technique that allows you to process traumatic memories that continue to impact your daily life, to put the past behind and live healthier in the present.